Latest Bluebonnet News HERE

 By Dana Charles

-On 3-4 March 2023, clear and beautiful sunny skies greeted our Association members, families, friends, and representatives of the WWII American-British-Dutch-Australian (ABDA) Command during the 2023 “Day of Remembrance” (DOR) weekend in Houston, Texas.
-The weekend marked the 81st anniversary of the WWII loss of USS Houston (CA-30) and HMAS Perth (D-29) at the 28 February-1 March 1942 Battle of Sunda Strait.
+Association members, families, and friends, were among over 40 registered attendees who enjoyed mild spring weather on March 1-2, 2024, during the 2024 “Day of Remembrance” (DOR) weekend at the Hilton Garden Inn—Houston Galleria in Houston, Texas.
+The weekend marked the 82nd anniversary of the WWII loss of USS Houston (CA-30) and HMAS Perth (D-29) at the February 28-March 1, 1942 Battle of Sunda Strait.

-Representing the Republic of Indonesia: the Honorable Andre Omar Siregar, Consul-General of the Republic of Indonesia, Houston, Texas (at left, photo by Shawn Flynn).
-The Association’s vice president Dana Charles recited the lyrics to “The Navy Hymn.”
+The Association’s vice president Dana Charles recited the lyrics to “The Navy Hymn” as The Community Band of Southeast Texas performed the music.
 The McLemore Detachment, Marine Corps League provided the Rifle Salute.
 Echo Taps was beautifully provided by The Community Band of Southeast Texas.
 Matt Rejmaniak led us in singing the National Anthem and “God Bless America,” accompanied by The Community Band of Southeast Texas.

 NOW HEAR THIS...